shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-The standard deviation of the added noise controls the dispersion of how far a start tends to diverge from its spiral.
-In R, shape number 8 gives us the star-shaped we want.
+The standard deviation of the noise controls the dispersion of how far a star tends to diverge from its spiral arm.
+In R's graphical device, shape number 8 gives us the star-shaped point we want.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3.0_spiral_arms.jpg" />
 </div>

+There seems to be a problem - why don't the stars shine?

 ## Twinkle Twinkle Little Star

-Black isn't a great choice of color for stars.
+Obviously, black isn't the greatest choice of color for stars.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_2_star_unit.jpg" />
 </div>

-randomly samping the color space with replacement
+randomly sampling from the color space with replacement

 ```r
 stars <- stars %>%